MihaiMocanuFmi/CaesarCipherDecrypter/README.md

 # CaesarCipherDecrypter
-This is a program that decrypts text which was encrypted using Caesar's Cipher
+This is a program that decrypts text which was encrypted using Caesar's Cipher.

 ## How it works
 The program compares the usual distribution of letters that appear in english with the distribution of